Plants vs. Zombies (video game): Gameplay

-Plants vs. Zombies is a tower defense video game in which the player defends a house from zombies.
+Plants vs. Zombies is a tower defense video game in which the player defends their suburban home from zombies.
 The lawn is divided into a grid, with the player's house to the left.
 The player places different types of plants on individual squares of the grid.
-Each plant has a different style of defense, such as shooting, exploding, and blocking.
+Each plant has a different style of defense, such as shooting, exploding, blocking.
+There are also support plants with creative abilities.
 Different types of zombies have their own special behaviors and their own weaknesses to different plants.
-For example, Balloon Zombie can float over the player's plants, but its balloon can be popped by Cactus.
-Other examples of zombies include Dancing Zombie which summons Backup Dancers around himself; and the Dolphin Rider Zombie, which rides on a dolphin to jump over a plant.
+For example, the Balloon Zombie can float over the player's plants, but its balloon can be popped by the Cactus.
+Other examples of zombies include the Disco Zombie which summons Backup Dancers around himself; and the Dolphin Rider Zombie, which rides on a dolphin in the water to jump over a plant.

-The player can pick a limited number of types of plants through seed packets at the beginning of each level, and must pay to place them using a currency called "sun".
+The player can pick a limited number of types of plants through seed packets at the beginning of each level, and use a resource called "sun" to place them.
 The player collects sun by either clicking on sun icons that randomly appear over the lawn, or by using certain plants that generate sun, like Sunflowers and Sun-shrooms.
 Each type of plant recharges between each placement at various speeds.
 A shovel can be used to dig up and remove plants.
-Positioned at the left end of each lane is a single-use lawnmower; if a zombie reaches this end, the mower activates and kills all zombies in that lane.
-If a zombie reaches the end of a lane whose mower has already been used, the player has to restart the level.
+Positioned at the left end of each lane is a single-use lawnmower, pool cleaner, or roof cleaner; if a zombie reaches this end, these will activate and kill all zombies in that lane.
+If a zombie reaches the end of that lane without any last line of defense, the player has to restart the level (or streak for Vasebreaker Endless).